 1. A panel with both plug points and switches placed on a very

-visible part of a wall is a common sight in living rooms.
-But this
+visible part of a wall is a common sight in living room

-means you end up with dangling wires that look messy.
+designs.
+But this means you end up with dangling wires that

+look messy.
 Instead, split switches and plug points.
-We’ve placed the
+We’ve

-switch panel at a height that’s easy to access right by the door,
+placed the switch panel at a height that’s easy to access right

-while the plug points can be been hidden low on the wall
+by the door, while the plug points can be been hidden low on

 2. The wires of the floor lamp next to the sofa are hidden along